 Conventional medicine treats angina with drugs like nitroglycerin, nitrites, nitrates.
 These relax and widen arteries so that more blood can flow to the heart.
 Other medications commonly prescribed are beta-blockers and calcium-channel blockers that reduce the workload of the heart.
 However, these deplete magnesium, which is why many people have heart problems in the first place!
 Although these drugs can relieve the symptoms, they don’t address the underlying cause of heart disease.
 All of these medications can also cause serious side effects.

-If hard science and patient benefit were central factors in determining treatment of heart disease, these conventional procedures would be a rarity.
+If hard science and patient benefit were central factors in determining the treatment of heart disease, these conventional procedures would be a rarity.
 But invasive cardiology has nothing to do with science.
 It has nothing to do with saving lives or improving quality of life.
 It has to do with money.
 These procedures generate more than $120 billion a year, a windfall that makes up approximately 45 percent of the total revenue of most hospitals!
 That’s why angioplasty and bypass remain popular, despite dozens of studies – not one of them showing that either of these procedures prevents heart attacks or premature death for the overwhelming majority of people.
-Even if you get one of these procedures, half of patients are clogging up their ‘new or improved’ vessels within six months of the operation.
-They may relieve angina, but the do not stop progression of heart disease.
+Even if you get one of these procedures, half of the patients are clogging up their ‘new or improved’ vessels within six months of the operation.
+They may relieve angina, but the do not stop the progression of heart disease.

 The following medical treatments and procedures are likely to be recommended by your cardiologist: